 Bridges to the Future allows students to earn a master’s in education (M.Ed.) and prepare for initial licensure in middle or high school in one year of teaching at a rural school in western Massachusetts.
-Bridges gives promising teachers a year-long immersive experience teaching in a rural middle or high school, a thorough education in best practices, broad support and mentorship, and an wide professional network.
+Bridges gives promising teachers a year-long immersive experience teaching in a rural/suburban middle school or high school, a thorough education in best practices, broad support and mentorship, and an wide professional network.

 Course of Study